stevejbickley/arcbita-geek-seminars/README.md

 * If not specified by session lead, these defaults apply:
   ```
   license_content: "CC BY 4.0"   # Change to, e.g., BY-SA (Same as BY + derivatives must use same license) / BY-NC (Copy/remix non-commercial only) / etc., as required.
-  license_code: "MIT"            # Or "Apache-2.0" if you need a patent grant
+  license_code: "MIT"            # Or "Apache-2.0" if you need a patent grant, for example.
   citation: "Speaker, Title, ARC BITA Geek Seminars, YYYY-MM-DD, Available at: URL"
   ```
-* **Note:** any third-party materials or datasets must include their original license/attributions.
+* **Note:** The session is lead is responsible for third-party materials including their original license/attributions.